riskybacon/lofi-ai/README.md

 *Visualization*: Computational graph can be visualized using graphviz

-*Simple*: No external libraries, code is easy to read.
+*Simple*: Few dependencies, code is easy to read.

 ### 🛠️ Build and run